 How limits work

 The limits on contributions to candidates apply separately to each federal election in which the candidate participates.
-A primary election, general election, runoff election and special election are each considered a separate election with a separate limit.
-(A special election may itself involve separate primary, general and/or runoff elections, each with a separate contribution limit.)
+A primary, general, runoff and special election are each considered a separate election with a separate limit.

 Party caucus or convention